Louis-Takow/Mobile-Automation--MAESTRO/README.md

 ### 6. **Test Assertions**

-After key actions like logging in and completing checkout, we assert the presence of specific elements (e.g., product listings, confirmation messages) to verify the expected outcome.
+After key actions like logging in and completing checkout, assertion for the presence of specific elements has been implemented (e.g., product listings, confirmation messages) to verify the expected outcome.

 ### 7. **Comprehensive Error Handling**